WHAT IS ANTIRETROVIRAL THERAPY (ART)?

 Each type, or class, of ARV drugs attacks HIV in a different way.

 Nucleoside reverse transcriptase inhibitors (NRTIs) block step 4, where HIV genetic material is used to create DNA from RNA.
 NRTIs bind to and block reverse transcriptase.
 HIV uses reverse transcriptase to convert its RNA into DNA (reverse transcription).
 Blocking reverse transcriptase and reverse transcription prevents HIV from replicating.
-The drugs in this class are:
+Some drugs in this class are:

 Protease inhibitors (PIs) block step 10, where the raw material for new HIV virus is cut into specific pieces.
 PIs block protease (an HIV enzyme).
 By blocking protease, PIs prevent new (immature) HIV from becoming a mature virus that can infect other CD4 cells.
 The drugs in this class are: